The Reliability of the New King James Version

 Textually speaking, the Greek literally says, "a root for of all evils is the love of money."
 The Bible does not say that money is "the", definite article, root of all evil, singular, but a root of all evils.
 In other words, love of money can provide growth and opportunity for all of the evils, for that is what a root does.
 A single root does not by itself cause a tree to grow, but many roots cause a tree to grow.

 Logically speaking, money is not the root of all evil.
-If we look at 1 Corinthians 6:9-10, we find listed among those sins fornication, idolatry, adultery, active and passive homosexuality, thievery, covetousness, drunkenness, reviling, and extortion.
+If we look at 1 Corinthians 6:9-10, we find listed among those sins idolatry, several sexual sins, thievery, covetousness, drunkenness, reviling, and extortion.
 While thievery, covetousness, and extortion can claim love of money as their direct cause, this cannot be true of all the others.
-There is no financial benefit in being a drunkard, a fornicator, an idolator, a homosexual or a reviler.
+There is no financial benefit in being a drunkard, an idolator, a reviler, or a sexual sinner.
 However, the love of money can lead to a monetary situation that can aid a person in achieving any of those sins.

 So, is the love of money really the root of all evil?
 No; sin in our flesh, the devil and his demons are all roots of evil as well.
 The KJV here teaches an obvious falsehood while the NKJV provides an intelligent interpretation of the verse that honestly notes the words used to better convey the sense.
 The NKJV translation is more accurate.